 - Big Life in Kenya

-- The Javari Project
+- The Javari Project in Brazil

 - The Jocotoco Conservation Foundation in Ecuador